oopsmonk/documentation/compass/1.0/tutorials/set-up-a-private-tangle.md

 	When the `-bootstrap` flag is passed during setup, Compass creates a chain of four milestones that sequentially reference the previous milestone.

 	Then, Compass sends milestones by doing the following:
-	* Ask the node for tip transactions
+	* Ask the IOTA node for tip transactions
-	* Ask the node to broadcast the milestone
+	* Ask the IOTA node to broadcast the milestone
 	* Sleep until the next tick interval
 	:::